 Description: Used to reference an external file written in one of the supported languages containing an arbitrary circuit definition, but having ports that are compatible with the [Model] keyword, or having ports that are compatible with the [Model] keyword plus an additional signal port for true differential buffers.

-Sub-Params: Language, Corner, Parameters, Ports, D_to_A, A_to_D
+Sub-Params: Language, Corner, Parameters, Converter_Parameters, Ports, D_to_A, A_to_D

 Usage Rules: The [External Model] keyword must be positioned within a [Model] section and it may only appear once for each [Model] keyword in a .ibs file.
 It is not permitted under the [Submodel] keyword.